St Helen's School

 11+ Entry

-Entry scholarships to Senior School, worth up to 50% of tuition fees, are awarded annually at 11+.
+Academic scholarships to Senior School, worth up to 40% of tuition fees, are awarded annually at 11+.
 Scholarship awards are made on the basis of academic ability and are not related to family financial circumstances.

-At 11+ entry, there is no additional scholarship exam: scholarships are awarded on the basis of the entry exam and interview.
+At 11+ entry, there is no additional academic scholarship exam: scholarships are awarded on the basis of the entry exam and interview, or, in the case of internal students who have been schooled in the Prep, recommendations from the Prep teachers and an academic scholarship interview.

-In addition to academic scholarships, the following scholarships and exhibitions are available at 11+.
-An application form for these scholarships will be sent to all registered candidates shortly after the registration deadline.
+In addition to academic scholarships, applicants can apply for the following scholarships and exhibitions at 11+.

 Art Scholarship

-The Art Scholarship offers a £1,000 reduction on tuition fees per annum and is awarded on the basis of assessments held shortly after the Entrance Examination.
-Candidates will be invited to submit a portfolio of artwork on or before the day of the Entrance Examination.
-Shortlisted candidates will then be invited to sit a 45 minute practical assessment, which will be a still life drawing from observation, and interview.
+The Art Scholarship offers up to a 30% reduction on tuition fees per annum and is awarded to students showing exceptional creative ability and potential.
+Candidates will be invited to submit a portfolio of artwork, and shortlisted candidates are invited to an in-person assessment day which will involve drawing from observation and an informal interview.

 Music Scholarship and Exhibitions